MSc International Relations and Diplomacy students.

 The alternative internship aims to familiarise students with the work of an institute that is conducting activities in the domain of international relations or diplomacy.

-The alternative internship will focus on the theme of institutional responses to COVID-19 (with a focus on women and children).
+The alternative internship will focus on the theme of global governance.

 The ‘alternative internship’ will allow students to build their professional networks and partially learn more about possible career paths (as the focus of their work will be on international and non-governmental organisations); the skills required to get into the job market or the ‘test driving’ are somewhat less easy to be incorporated into this alternative, but we will offer direct links to e.g. job openings of the respective organisations and have students study the requirements to be accepted into such institutions.